uo-ec607/lectures/07-web-apis/07-web-apis.md

 usethis::edit_r_environ()
 ```

-This will open up your `~/.Renviron` file in a new RStudio window, which you can modify as needed.
+This will open up your `~/.Renviron` file in a new RStudio window, which you can then modify as needed.
 As an example, let's say that you want to add your FRED API key as an environment variable that persists across sessions.
-You can do this by simply adding a line like the below to your `~/.Renviron` file and saving.^[I suggest calling it something that easy to remember like "FRED_API_KEY", but as you wish.]
+You can do this by simply adding a line like the below to your `~/.Renviron` file and saving.^[I suggest calling it something that's easy to remember like "FRED_API_KEY", but as you wish.]

 ```
 FRED_API_KEY="abcdefghijklmnopqrstuvwxyz0123456789" ## Replace with your actual key